bigcarrot0722/bigcarrot0722.github.io/about.md

 This is my private page, i will post personal thoughts, computer knowledge.

-If you have any questions about my post, please send me an email or  dm on instagram.
+If you have any questions about my post, please send me an email or instagram DM.

 ### Some Information about me

 Major: information security

-Availble language: c, c++, java, python, html etc..
+Availble language: c, c++, java, python, html, Kotlin etc..

 ### Contact me(sub e-mail)